awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

 ## Example 1: Specifying a Filter<a name="lifecycle-config-ex1"></a>

-Each lifecycle rule includes a filter that you can use to identify a subset of objects in your bucket to which the lifecycle rule applies\.
-The following lifecycle configurations show examples of how you can specify a filter\.
+Each S3 Lifecycle rule includes a filter that you can use to identify a subset of objects in your bucket to which the Lifecycle rule applies\.
+The following S3 Lifecycle configurations show examples of how you can specify a filter\.
-+ In this lifecycle configuration rule, the filter specifies a key prefix \(`tax/`\)\.
-Therefore, the rule applies to objects with key name prefix `tax/`, such as `tax/doc1.txt` and `tax/doc2.txt`
++ In this Lifecycle configuration rule, the filter specifies a key prefix \(`tax/`\)\.
+Therefore, the rule applies to objects with key name prefix `tax/`, such as `tax/doc1.txt` and `tax/doc2.txt`\.

   The rule specifies two actions that direct Amazon S3 to do the following:
   + Transition objects to the S3 Glacier storage class 365 days \(one year\) after creation\.
-  + Delete objects \(the `Expiration` action\) 3650 days \(10 years\) after creation\.
+  + Delete objects \(the `Expiration` action\) 3,650 days \(10 years\) after creation\.

   ```
   <LifecycleConfiguration>